abigailStev/energy_spectra/README.md

 # energy_spectra

-Takes a two-dimensional cross correlation function (CCF) and writes multiple spectral energy distributions (SEDs) from it (per specified phase bin).
-Fits multiple SEDs simultaneously with XSPEC, and fits a function to those SED parameter variations.
+Takes a two-dimensional cross correlation function (CCF) and writes multiple energy spectra from it (per specified phase bin).
+Fits multiple energy spectra simultaneously with XSPEC, and fits a function to those spectral parameter variations.
+Please see [Stevens & Uttley 2016](https://ui.adsabs.harvard.edu/#abs/2016MNRAS.460.2796S/abstract) for reference.

-## Authors
-* Abigail Stevens (UvA)

 ## Contents

 ### energyspec.py
 Takes CCF amplitudes of a specific time bin and writes them to a file.
-Can make only a mean SED (of just the mean count rate per channel of interest), mean + ccf for a phase-resolved SED, or only the ccf for a deviation of each phase- resolved SEDs from the mean SED.
+Can make only a mean spectrum (of just the mean count rate per channel of interest), mean
++ ccf for a phase-resolved spectrum, or only the ccf for a deviation of each phase-resolved spectrum from the mean spectrum.
 Units should be photon count rate.

-### run_energyspec.sh
+### multifit_plots.py
-Bash script to run energyspec.py and make and run XSPEC scripts to make plots of the SEDs.
+Reads the xspec log file to plot how the untied spectral parameters change with QPO phase.
+Fits the changing spectral parameters with a sinusoid+harmonic function and gets the 'phase' of each parameter variation.

 ### out_es/ccfonly.pco
 A QDP style file for plotting the ccf deviations with stepped lines.